silvanohirtie/discord-email-bombing/README.md

     if(msg.author.bot) return;
  ```
 ## Send Command
-We need to make our "send" command and create our character generator.
+We need to create our send command and make a function to randomize the emails to avoid duplicates.
+Duplicates are bad because it will stack in the inbox and not be effective.

 ```javascript
 if (command === 'send') {